remodlai/legacy-task-manager/README.md

 ## 🔬 <a id="research-mode"></a>Research Mode

-Shrimp Task Manager includes a specialized research mode designed for systematic technical investigation and knowledge gathering.
+LexIQ Task Manager includes a specialized research mode designed for systematic technical investigation and knowledge gathering.

 ### What is Research Mode?